-The motivation of the present study is to revisit the nonlinear ground state Hanle effect of a diatomic molecule with $J \sim 100$ and to study in detail the peculiarities observed in earlier works [18, 22, 24, 25].
-We intended to achieve a well controlled excitation by using the narrow line of a single-mode, scanned, diode laser and to examine the nonlinear magneto-optical resonances under various excitation power densities and relaxation conditions, as well as to apply the detailed theoretical treatment proposed in [19, 33, 34].
-Such a treatment already has been applied successfully to atoms; it included averaging over the Doppler profile and allowed reproducing magneto-optical signals with experimental accuracy at different laser frequency detuning (see, for instance, [35] and references therein).
+The motivation of the present paper is to revisit the nonlinear ground-state Hanle effect of a diatomic molecule with $J \sim 100$ and to study in detail the peculiarities observed in earlier works [18,23].
+We intended to achieve a well-controlled excitation by using the narrow line of a single-mode, scanned, diode laser and to examine the nonlinear magneto-optical resonances under various excitation power densities and relaxation conditions, as well as to apply the detailed theoretical treatment proposed in Refs.
+[19,27,28].
+Such a treatment already has been applied successfully to atoms; it included averaging over the Doppler profile and allowed reproducing magneto-optical signals with experimental accuracy at different laser frequency detunings (see, for instance, Ref.
+[29] and references therein).